Ejipuh/Plantey-Garden/P- Grow a digital garden with chosen Obsidian notes.md

 # Project: Grow a digital garden with chosen Obsidian notes
-Hello!
-If you're here, it means you're interested in my project.
-In essence, I'm trying to make a fairly easy way to sync my Obsidian notes to [my website](ethanplante.org).
-This is part of my goal to teach as I learn.

-If you see anything confusing here, or things that I'm not giving enough context for, I would really appreciate it if you let me know.
-I want to make this easy to read and understand so that it can be useful to others.
-Shoot me a Tweet or DM at [@plantey_tools](https://twitter.com/plantey_tools)

 ---
 ## How to Make Obsidian Sync to a GitHub-Based Digital Garden